LynnHo/HD-CelebA-Cropper/README.md

-# <p align="center"> HD Celeba Cropper
+# <p align="center"> HD CelebA Cropper

-[Celeba](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset provides an aligned set `img_align_celeba.zip`.
+[CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) dataset provides an aligned set `img_align_celeba.zip`.
 However, the size of each aligned image is **218x178**, so the faces cropped from such images would be even smaller!

 Here we provide a code to obtain **higher resolution** face images, by cropping the faces from the original unaligned images via 5 landmarks.